lino-framework/book/docs/specs/cal.rst

 ================

 A **calendar entry** is a lapse of time to be visualized in a calendar.

-The internal model name is :class:`Event` for historical reasons.
+The internal model name is :class:`Event` for historical reasons, but users see it as "Calendar entry":

+>>> print(rt.models.cal.Event._meta.verbose_name)
+Calendar entry

 .. class:: Event